• Sensei Simon Bushby

 Sensei ni Face your teacher

-Rei Bow and say aloud Arigato Gozaimashita (phonetically ‘ah-re-gah-toe go-zie-mahsh-tah’)
+Rei Bow and say aloud Arigato Gozaimashita meaning thank you (phonetically ‘ary-gato goz-aye-mahsh-tah’)

 Otagai ni Face your partner